mxagar/nlp_guide/NLP_Guide.md

 - `token.pos_`: simple morphology, e.g., noun, verb, adjective, etc.
 - `token.tag_`: detailed morphology, e.g., plural noun, past-tense verb, superlative adjective, etc.

+This notebook summarizes how to access and handle POS tags and collects lists of all possible classes of them.

 Overview of contents:

 1. Lists of Possibles POS: Simple and Detailed